Dogs are part of the family! Treat them like one with these super easy to make sweet potato dog treat biscuits!

 Trust me, this super easy sweet potato dog treat biscuits recipe will have you baking a batch before you know it.

-Last month at the Kroger Abound Pet Food event, I met Capree of Dog Milk.
-We started talking about homemade dog treats and she told me about the ingenious idea of using baby food.
+At the Kroger Abound Pet Food event, I learned about the ingenious idea of using baby food to make dog treats.

 Baby food is the perfect base for dog treats.
 For the most part, it’s made out of pureed fruits and vegetables with a little water to thin it out.